Davaakhatan/zero-to-running/docs/DEMO_SCRIPT.md

 6. **Be enthusiastic** - Your passion for solving this problem should show
 7. **Keep it simple** - Don't get lost in technical details
 8. **End strong** - Close with the vision and impact
+9. **Stay focused on local** - Don't mention AWS/Kubernetes unless asked.
+The "one command" story is about local development.
+10. **Avoid complexity** - If someone asks about production, acknowledge it exists but redirect to the core value: local developer productivity

 ---